-3.1 That the items listed at Appendix B be considered irrecoverable for the reasons stated and these balances be written off.
+That the items listed at Appendix A be considered irrecoverable for the reasons stated and these balances be written off.
 Irrecoverable amounts are considered to be of a confidential nature and reports have historically been treated in this manner.
-This policy was last reviewed and endorsed by Cabinet in July 2008 and is common in the majority of local authorities and all other Staffordshire authorities.
-Further guidance obtained from the Local Government Association in May 2011 endorsed this methodology for dealing with irrecoverable items.
+Yes.
+Guidance obtained from the Local Government Association in May 2011 endorsed this methodology for reporting on irrecoverable items.
 It is used to ensure the principles of data protection are maintained.
 It would also obviously be inappropriate to disclose information for instance about deceased debtors, with the potential for causing further distress to bereaved family members.
 Where debts are in respect of commercial organisations, there is the potential in cases such as administration that disclosure could jeopardise the potential recovery of the business in the long term.
 Items are only ever considered for write-off following robust adherence to the appropriate collection policy.